isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 layout: post
 ---

 There are many "expert" ideas on how to take care of your Red-Eyed Crocodile Skink - but in this article, I outline my red-eyed crocodile skink care guide - the 5 -years of experience of caring for and breeding for these reptile species.
-The [red-eyed crocodile skink](https://en.wikipedia. org/wiki/Tribolonotus_gracilis) is a shy crepuscular lizard.
+The [red-eyed crocodile skink](https://en.wikipedia.org/wiki/Tribolonotus_gracilis)is a shy crepuscular lizard.

 This means that it is a type of lizard that is most active at dawn and dusk.
 This shy reptile simply enjoys its own privacy but what if you find them irresistible and simply want to be a good host? - Lifespan: ~ 10 years - Size: 7 inches to 9 inches - From New Guinea Related: [Are Leopard Geckos Nocturnal](https://pestpolicy.com/are-leopard-geckos-nocturnal/)?